am20dipi/rails_project_build/notes.md

 -  A Brewery belongs_to a User
 -  A User has_many Breweries

--  A Beer belongs_to a User, through: a Brewery
+-  A Beer belongs_to a User
 -  A User has_many Beers, through: a Brewery

  Brewery